 None of these tests found the cancer, even after she complained that she felt a tumor in her stomach.

 CT Scan with Oral and IV Contrast

 To my knowledge, the only test that is 100% is a CT Scan with Oral and IV Contrast.
 In this test you drink a liquid with a dye, then, the nurse will give you an intravenious injection of another dye.
-You get sent through a tube for a few seconds and the scan is done.
-I’ve had two.
-The “problem” with this scan is that if you have too many, you “could get cancer.”
+You lay down on a table that moves you through a tube.
+After a few seconds and the scan is done.
+The problem with this scan is that it “could cause cancer,” so you should not have this test frequently.